devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   username: Z2l0ZWE=
 type: kubernetes.io/basic-auth
 ```
-- Edit the serviceaccount "pipeline" and add the secret to it:
+- Edit the serviceaccount "pipeline" and add the secret to it, so it will be available during the pipeline run
 ```yaml
 kind: ServiceAccount
 apiVersion: v1